 Ethan R. Brush

-Environmental, Industrial, and Transportation Market Leader
+Energy, Environmental, Transportation Market

 Maintaining a low vibration environment can be a big part of what makes a cleanroom “clean”.
 Equipment used in a wide variety of applications is sensitive to vibration, making it necessary to establish limits of acceptability for them in order to maintain the proper environment.
 Unacceptably high vibrations in a sensitive area can place severe limits on many important processes.
 Parameters such as air quality, temperature, and humidity, are continuously monitored in cleanrooms and other advanced technology facilities to assess the performance of the environment.
 At Acentech we work with clients to consider building vibration as another important environmental variable to understand and to monitor.

 The ability to measure and quantify floor vibration is important.
 The renowned mathematician and physicist Lord Kelvin is famously quoted as saying “when you can measure what you are speaking about, and express it in numbers, you know something about it; but when you cannot measure it, when you cannot express it in numbers, your knowledge is of a meagre and unsatisfactory kind”.
 This quote, and similar quotes from other successful scientists and leaders, essentially boils down to “If you cannot measure it, you cannot improve it”.